Click below to go to the scans

 A Word about US/Non-US Covers:

-It was a very common practice for publishers outside the United States to not only reprint an American literary work, but to use the same cover image.
+It was a common practice for publishers outside the United States to not only reprint an American literary work, but to use the same cover image.
 Generally, authors and artists were not paid a dime in royalties.
 It remains an open question as to whether U.S. publishers gave any consent or sold any rights.
-The covers were almost never actually copied (i.e., photocopied) ... they were reproduced by other artists, some with much more detail than others, as seen in the three images above.
-Note also that the center book is not the same novel (or even the same author).
+The covers were almost never actually copied (i.e., photocopied) ... they were reproduced by other artists, some with much more detail than others, as seen in the images above.
+(Note also that the center book is not the same novel.)

 AND ... it certainly didn't go only one-way across the pond.
 Bibliographer Kenneth R. Johnson has found multiple instances of U.S. publishers using original German cover art.
 Read his comments about that by clicking his link at the bottom left.

-I have credited the scans in this section to the people who found the twins, not necessarily the people who contributed the scans in the first place.
-In many cases, especially those containing pulp magazine "twins," the images were gleaned from the far corners of the World Wide Web.
-It takes a special talent to be able to spot these things and then find the match.
-I wish I had it.
+I have credited the scans in this section to the people who found the twins, not necessarily the people who contributed the individual scans in the first place.